anewton1998/rdap_guide/src/bootstrapping/redirects.md

 # Redirects

-An [HTTP redirect is a type of response](../protocol/response_types.md#redirects) a client recieves from a server when the server wishes the client to send the query elsewhere.
+An [HTTP redirect is a type of response](../protocol/response_types.md#redirects) a client receives from a server when the server wishes the client to send the query elsewhere.

 ```svgbob